zkxl/zkxl.github.io/_posts/2017-02-05-priority-queue.md

 #### Invariants

 __The invariants__ are:
-1. We will mark the node (such as 5) when one of its children is removed.
+1. We will mark the node (such as 5) when one of its children is removed and the node itself is not a root.
 If the other children is also subject to removal, the marked parent will spin off to become a root itself.
 (Of course, after 5 left, node 1 will be marked.)
 2. We will merge two trees (such as those rooted at 1 and 5), if they have the same number of children.

 With the above __invariants__ in mind, let's look at its __operations__: